 Executive power is vested in the President, who is chief-of-state.
 A council of 32 ministers and a Prime Minister, who serves as head-of-government, support the President.
-The President is elected by popular vote to serve up to two consecutive 6-year terms.
-Current President Abdel Fattah al Sisi took office in 2014 and was reelected in 2018.
-Constitutional amendments in 2019 extended the Presidential term to 6 years and confirmed a limit of two consecutive terms, though a special provision allowed Sisi to run for a third term in 2024.
+The President is elected by popular vote to serve up to two consecutive 6-year terms, Current President Abdel Fattah al Sisi took office in 2014 and was reelected in 2018.
+Constitutional amendments in 2019 extended the Presidential term to 6 years and confirmed a limit of two consecutive terms, though a special provision allowed Sisi to run for a third term in 2023 and he was reelected.
+The next election will be in 2029.